Lorem ipsum dolor sit amet, consectetur adipisicing elit. Aliquam aut consequatur

 The amendments also modified several deadlines that relate to the unemployment process:

-The Division will notify the employer of any missing separation information within seven (7) days of an employee filing an unemployment insurance claim or the employer’s submission of the required information (whichever occurs first), and the employer will have seven (7) days to respond.
+- The Division will notify the employer within seven (7) days of an employee filing an unemployment insurance claim.
+Or, they will notify the employer within seven (7) days of the employer’s submission of the required information, whichever occurs first.
+The employer will then have seven (7) days to respond.

 Enhanced Penalties for Non-Compliance